zacfermanis/UdaMan/.specs/competition-creation/tasks.md

 - [x] **2.5** Create PermissionService for role-based access control
 - [x] **2.6** Implement EventTypeService for custom event type management

-**Status**: All service layer classes have been implemented with comprehensive functionality including CRUD operations, validation, permission checking, and error handling.
-Services are ready for integration with components and pages.
+**Status**: ✅ All service layer classes have been implemented with comprehensive functionality including CRUD operations, validation, permission checking, and error handling.
+Services are fully functional and integrated with components.

 ### 3. Competition Components
 - [x] **3.1** Create CompetitionForm component with step-by-step wizard interface